bckrlab/bckrlab.github.io/_pages/datascienceclub.md

 WS23/24

+- 2024-03-04: New Members!
+Also looked into the [Harmful Brain Activity Classification Challenge](https://www.kaggle.com/competitions/hms-harmful-brain-activity-classification).
 - 2024-02-26: 3 days left for the Kaggle February challenge on obesity risk prediction!
 Spoiler: The "weight" feature seems to be quite informative.
 - 2024-02-19: Presentation about graph clustering, community detection and visualization.
 - 2024-02-12: Started the next Kaggle Playground Challenge on multi-class obesity detection.